alexandreweiss/acp-demo/README.md

   - Standard peering between those three regions over Azure and AWS backbone.

 - Aviatrix spoke deployed in each of the above region :
+  - One island vnet not connected to transit in the first region,
   - Two vnets, each with an Aviatrix spoke in first region,
   - Two vnets with overlapping CIDRs, each with an Aviatrix spoke in first region,
   - Two vnets, each with an Aviatrix spoke in second region,
   - Two vnets, each with an Aviatrix spoke in third region,
-  - Each spoke is peered with its regional transit.
+  - Each spoke is peered with its regional transit (except island vnet).
   - Each spoke contains a test VM instance accessible via Guacamole jumpbox
   - Guacamole server is deployed in the first spoke of the first region.
 (Search for the URL to connect in the output after terraform deployment)
   - Guacamole server is also used as a reverse proxy (NGINX) to connect to first application in opposite region across Aviatrix transit.